Shelter Dog Meal Donation Count:

 Shutterstock

 Jack Russell Terriers are energetic and intelligent dogs prone to anxiety due to their high energy levels and strong hunting instincts.
 They often develop separation anxiety and can become stressed in new environments.
 Regular exercise, mental stimulation, and interactive toys help keep Jack Russell’s mind engaged and reduce anxiety.
 A stable environment and consistent routines are important for managing their stress levels.
-Jack Russells benefit from plenty of opportunities to engage in activities that challenge their minds and bodies.
+Jack Russells benefit from plenty of opportunities to engage in activities challenging their minds and bodies.

 Italian Greyhound